Dubai Metro: Red Line

 The Red Line stretches along the city from the Jebel Ali area to the border with Sharjah.
 It passes through several tourist attractions such as Mall of the Emirates, The Dubai Mall, and Burj Khalifa.

 Route 2020 is a 15 kilometer (9 mi) extension of the Red Line with seven new stations which starts at the Jebel Ali Station and ends at Expo 2020.
-Future plans will also extend this line to the Al Maktoum International Airport.
+An extension currently underway will also extend this line to the Al Maktoum International Airport.
 The extension is served by new, redesigned trains from Alstom.
 The extension opened in stages in 2021.

 Green Line

 The Green Line stays within the old Dubai area.
 It passes through historical sites, such as the Dubai Museum, the Gold Souk, and the Spice Souk.
 Stations near those places are built in keeping with the historical architecture of Dubai that mirrors the architecture of the surrounding area.
 The stations also have with photos depicting the UAE in the 1960s or earlier being on display within the station.